slothAD/KindredCommands/README.md

   - will change the level of the boss to the level specified.
 Upon respawn, they will be their original level.
 You can still modify the level of the boss while its in its 'blood walk', and it will spawn with that level.
 Must be near boss.
   - Example: *.boss modify solarus 100*
   - Shortcut: *.boss m*
+- `.boss lockprimal (boss)`
+  - will stop a primal boss from spawning.
+  - Example: *.boss lockprimal octavian*
+  - Shortcut: *.boss lp*
+- `.boss unlockprimal (boss)`
+  - will allow a primal boss to spawn normally.
+  - Example: *.boss unlockprimal octavian*
+  - Shortcut: *.boss up*
+- `.boss modifyprimal (bossname) (level)`
+  - will change the level of the primal boss to the level specified.
+Upon respawn, they will be their original level.
+You can still modify the level of the boss while its in its 'blood walk', and it will spawn with that level.
+Must be near boss.
+  - Example: *.boss modifypriumal octavian 100*
+  - Shortcut: *.boss mp*
 - `.boss teleportto (name) (WhichOne)`
   - will teleport you to the boss specified.
 Must be near boss.
 If multiple bosses are up, you can specify which one to teleport to.
 Bosses must have been spawned in at least once on the map to be teleported to.
   - Example: *.boss teleportto TheNameOfTheBoss 1*